RossieJimenez/House-Price-Prediction-Project/README.md

 - **Machine Learning Model Development**
   - **Team Members**: Jess and Rossie
-  - **Tasks**: Developing the Random Forest Regressor model using sklearn , using visualization plot for feature importance for optimal performance, and saving trained model with pickle.
+  - **Tasks**: Developing the Random Forest Regressor model using scikit-learn, using visualization plot for feature importance for optimal performance, and saving trained model with pickle.

-- **Website Development**
+- **Website Development (Front End and Back End Development)**
   - **Team Member**: Francesca
-  - **Tasks**: Designing and developing the website using Flask, HTML, Java, and pickle to ensuring seamless integration with the predictive model.
+  - **Tasks**: Responsible for designing and implementing the user interface, setting up the server, and integrating the model.

 ### Repository